 So, let’s take a look at some of the advantages of having a strong brand image:

-- Creates a great first impression, grabs your target audience’s attention and makes them eager to learn more
+- It creates a great first impression, grabs your target audience’s attention and makes them eager to learn more.
+It only takes 0.05 seconds for people to form an opinion about your website.

-- A recognisable brand with a positive image is more easily trusted and gives confidence to your customers
+- A recognisable brand with a positive image is more easily trusted and gives confidence to your customers.
+According to a survey in the United States, 46% of consumers say that they would pay more to purchase from brands they trust.

 8 Ways to Influence Your Brand Image